rsspdc/checklists/R/README.md

 For example to generate checklists without the details sections run:

 ```
-yaml2md.R -i example.yml -o example.md -l
+Rscript yaml2md.R -i example.yml -o example.md -l
 ```

+There are variants that are not made available by default that you can generate with `yaml2md.R`.
+Such as the no emoji variant, and the variant without difficulty indicators.

 Use the `-h/--help` flag for additional details.

-**Please do not make changes to the markdown files manually any more and instead edit the yaml files then re-generate the markdown files using yaml2md.R**
+**Please do not make changes to the markdown files manually any more and instead edit the yaml files then re-generate the markdown files using build.R**

-## Help
+## yaml2md.R Help

 ```
 Usage: Converts yaml representation of the checklist to a number of markdown variants.